Aaur1s/portaler-modern/docs/selfhosting.md

 In the steps to follow I'll be using "YOURHOSTDOMAIN" as substitutes for the domain and subdomain names you own.
 The following part of the guide assumes you know already how hosting a website and stuff like DNS work and realize what domain/subdomain names are.
 For example, YOURHOSTDOMAIN for https://public.portaler.org/ is public.portaler.org.

+If you are hosting this on your own machine via vmware/virtualbox or on a linux machine in your local network, "YOURHOSTDOMAIN" will be **localhost**.

 Now that we have this settled lets build our frontend:

 ```Shell